--> Skip to Main Content

 Bonner Hall

-Bonner Hall is named after Ruth E. Bonner, who was a resident of Kutztown that took up teaching for nearly all of her professional life in the area (1949-1965).
+Bonner Hall was built and completed in 1975; the dedication ceremony took place on May 3, 1975.
+The building was named after Ruth E. Bonner, who was a resident of Kutztown that took up teaching for nearly all of her professional life in the area (1949-1965).
 She became the first recipient of the President's Award for Superior Teaching in 1960 by Kutztown State College.
-The dormitory was dedicated on May 3rd, 1975.
 It was originally built as a women's residence hall.
+Today, Bonner Hall is a four-floor traditional residence hall that hosts about two hundred and ninety-three students, and it is co-ed by wing.
+Bonner Hall is located near South Dining Hall.
+There is one Community Assistant or CA per wing (two per floor).
+The hall includes a courtyard erected in the center of the building, the Housing and Residential Services Leadership Conference Room, the Frederick Douglass Institute Living Learning Community, recreational room, kitchen area, laundry facilities, and study lounges.

 Deatrick Hall

-This six-floor hall houses male students on the lower three floors and female students on the upper three.
-This is the only hall that stays open during school breaks, making it a popular home for athletes.
-It has a computer lab, laundry facilities, and a recreation room for its residents.
+Deatrick Hall is six-floor traditional residence hall that houses male students on the lower three floors and female students on the upper three.
+The building houses about two hundred and eighty five students.
+It was built in 1967 and then renovated in 2017.
+Deatrick Hall is the only hall that stays open during school breaks, making it a popular home for athletes.
+The hall includes faculty meeting spaces, SMART conference rooms, study lounge areas with computers, laundry facilities, recreation room, kitchen, and the ResNet Office.
+Resnet is where students can bring their technological issues to and have them taken care of.
 CASA is also found here and is open to students to drop in or make appointments.

-Deatrick Hall is named after William Wilberforce Deatrick, who was a professor here from 1890 to the early 1920s.
-He taught pedagogy, Higher English, psychology, and served as the editor and sponsor of the Keystone Literary Society.
-He was the chair of Higher English for a number of years as well.
+Deatrick Hall is named after William Wilberforce Deatrick, who was a professor at the Keystone State Normal School from 1890 to the early 1920s.
+He taught Pedagogy, higher English, Psychology, and served as the editor and sponsor of the Keystone Literary Society.
+He was the chair of the English department for a number of years as well.
 He was the school photographer, creating many of the postcards and pictures from the early 20th century.
-Some of his works are in display in old main, and some are located in the library in the quiet section.
+Some of his works are on display in the Old Main Building, and some are located in the library in the quiet section.

 Johnson Hall